badriadhikari/Algorithms-2020fall/homeworks/Homework08.md

 ```

 ## Question 2
 Say that we have a larger muddy city with `N` houses.
 To interconnect all the houses, we can use an arrangement of `N-1` roads, each connecting two houses.
 Assuming that the cost of connecting any two houses is fixed (same), how many arrangements are possible (in terms of N)?
 Hint: Consider the worst case scenario, i.e. the graph could be a [complete graph](https://en.wikipedia.org/wiki/Complete_graph).
+The answer is not N<sup>2</sup> or N! or (N-1)! or N(N-1)/2.

 ## Question 3 (partial programming)
 Showing all the intermediate steps, obtain a MST using Kruskal's algorithm for the graph below.
 Assume the following weights between the nodes that have missing weights: A-B:11, B-C:9, A-F:2, F-G:13, and G-H:4.
 An example solution, for a different problem, is [here](./kruskals_example.pdf).
 After obtaining the answer, verify your solution using the NetworkX library.